Diflucan Prescription Online

 - Same day prescriptions available

-Diflucan (fluconazole) is a type of medication used in the treatment of specific types of fungal infections.
-Through Push Health, people who might need a fluconazole prescription can connect with a medical provider through Push Health who can prescribe Diflucan pills online so that they can be made available at a local pharmacy.
+Diflucan is a type of medication used in the treatment of specific types of yeast infections when the causative organism is thought to be caused by Diflucan.
+Through Push Health, people who might need a Diflucan prescription can connect with a medical provider who can prescribe Diflucan medication, including generic Diflucan 150 mg pills, when appropriate to do so.

 What Is Diflucan Used For?

-Diflucan, or fluconazole, belongs to a class of medications known as triazole antifungal medications.
+Diflucan contains the active ingredient fluconazole and belongs to a class of medications known as triazole antifungal medications.
 Diflucan is indicated for the treatment of vaginal candidiasis (vaginal yeast infections due to Candida).
-Diflucan is also indicated for the treatment of oropharyngeal and esophageal candidiasis and cryptococcal meningitis.
+Diflucan medication is also indicated for the treatment of oropharyngeal and esophageal candidiasis and cryptococcal meningitis.
 Diflucan has been shown to be active against most of the following strains:

 - Candida albicans